elorzafe/amplify-types/RFC.md

 Amplify is proposing the following changes for our core utilities.

-## Typescript support for Amplify Hub channels
+## TypeScript support for Amplify Hub channels

 We are improving **_DX_** by adding strict type support to Hub channels, events, and payloads.
 An example of the developer experience when listening for `auth` events is highlighted below.